OliveiraAlbertCoelho/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+charles.homePlanet would be Pluto and charlesFromJupiter.homePlanet will be Jupiter.
+Because charlesFromJupiter copied the values from charles and then changed its value to Jupiter meanwhile charles.pluto value stays the same.

 ## Question 5